This site contains affiliate links. Please see Policies for more information.

 - Cover the pan and allow it to cook for 1-2 minutes, until the egg whites are no longer translucent.
 If you’d like to test the eggs, gently press them with the backside of a spoon to see if the yolk is cooked to your liking.

 - Remove the pan from heat and serve.
-Garnish with avocado, limes, and cilantro if you’d like.
+Garnish with hot sauce, avocado, limes, and cilantro if you’d like.
+I like to add a dollop of sour cream, but if you do this you’ll need to recalculate your points.

 - Toss the sliced onions and peppers with the garlic and vegetable seasoning (optional).
-Spread them out on a baking sheet that has been sprayed with olive oil.
+Spread them out on a sheet pan or baking sheet that has been sprayed with olive oil.

 - Gently crack the eggs over the vegetables.
 Bake for 12-15 minutes or until the eggs are cooked to your liking.
-You can test the egg yolks by gently pressing them with the back of a spoon to see if it’s cooked enough.
+You can test the egg yolks by gently pressing them with a rubber spatula to see if it’s cooked enough.

 - Remove from the oven and serve.
-Garnish with avocado, limes, and cilantro if you’d like.
+Garnish with avocado slices, a little lime juice from lime wedges, and cilantro if you’d like.

 Healthy Eating Plans